Do you spend the bulk of your time creating web content OR marketing content that you have already written?

 But now, I was embracing the 80/20 rule of content promotion.
 I no longer just hit publish…I’m a promotion machine!

 Over time and through gradual article promotion, the post now receives about 10,000 article views per month, or more than 300 per day.

-From 10 visits per day to 300…that’s what solid SEO and social media promotion brings–lots of visitors!
+From 10 visits per day to 300…that’s what a consistent content marketing strategy brings–lots of visitors!